-In this example there are three SYSPRO companies, the first two have a 'Latin1_General_BIN' collation and the third has a 'Chinese_PRC_CS_AS' collation:
+In this example there are three SYSPRO companies, the first two have a 'Latin1\General\BIN' collation and the third has a 'Chinese\PRC\CS\AS' collation:

-Figure 2 - Example System-wide SysproAdmin Table
+Figure 2: Example System-wide SysproAdmin Table

-The SYSPRO System Setup program allows you to define the name of the system-wide database.
+The SYSPRO Setup Options program (i.e. IMPCFG) allows you to define the name of the systemwide database.
 You are free to select any name for the system-wide database or retain the default.

-See the following screen fragment from the System Setup - Database Tab:
+See the following screen fragment from the Setup Options program:

-Figure 3 - System Setup - Database Tab - System-wide database information
+Figure 3: Setup Options > System Setup > SQL > System-wide database information